ibm-cloud-docs/Cloudant/query/using_views.md

 On large databases,
 this process might take a while.

-The index content is updated incrementally and automatically when one of the following events occurs:
+If one of the following events occurs, the index content is updated incrementally and automatically:

 -   A new document is added to the database.
 -   An existing document is deleted from the database.